- Search The Registry

 *Riley Gilchrist was born on this date in 1939.
 He was a Black police officer.

 Gilchrist died on November 6, 2005.
-"He always tried to do right," said former Minneapolis Police Chief Tony Bouza, who lamented the difficulty in recruiting Black officers and praised Gilchrist for his effort.
+"He always tried to do right," said former Minneapolis Police Chief Tony Bouza, who lamented the difficulty recruiting black officers and praised Gilchrist for his effort.
 He is survived by his wife, Judy; sons Jeffrey of Burnsville and Shaun of Grenada Hills, Calif.; daughter Alyson Nelson of Apple Valley.